 When you are administering the Learning Assessment, you will come across children who do not know how to answer many of the questions.
 That is fine.
 However, if this happens, you should not help the child.
-You can encourage the child by saying general things like "you're doing a really good job!" or "that was a good try!" but you must not ever give an answer to the child or help the child.
-For counting, addition, or subtraction questions, you can suggest that the child use stones or sticks to help him, but you should not count along or help in any other way.
+You can encourage the child by saying general things like "you're doing a really good job!" or "that was a good try!" or "ok, let's try another one!" but you must not ever give an answer to the child or help the child.
+For counting, addition, or subtraction questions, you can suggest that the child use stones or sticks or fingers to help them, but you should not count along or help in any other way.
 For the reading questions, you can suggest that the child try to sound out the words, but he must sound out the words himself.
 You should not help by sounding out words or letters.